UPDATE 18.04.2019 Extend the validity before 30.April

 If you joined after 1 May 2018

-If you were granted an e-Residency digital ID card after 1 May 2018, your digital ID card and certificates already have a validity period of (5) years.
+If you were granted e-Residency after 1 May 2018, your digital ID card certificates already have a validity period of (5) years and you do not need to take any additional action.

 If you joined before 1 May 2018